jconverter/jconverter/README.md

 Some months ago I needed a library that simplifies the task of bi-directional convertions between arbitrary Java objects and their JSON representation.
 After a bit of research I found Google's [Gson](https://code.google.com/p/google-gson/ "Google's Gson"), and I decided that it was pretty cool and intuitive to use.

-Some time after this finding, I needed a library for converting between Java objects and their arbitrary Prolog term representations.
+Some time after this finding, I needed this time a library for converting between arbitrary Java objects and their Prolog term representations.
 Unfortunately, nothing like that existed at the moment.
 However, I still had fresh in my mind the Gson library and its simple mechanism for applying Java-JSON conversions.
-So I re-implemented Gson (for the scenario of Java - Prolog term bi-directional conversions) and... it worked nicely!
+So I re-implemented Gson (for the scenario of Java - Prolog terms bi-directional conversions) and... it worked nicely!
-I presented it in an [ECOOP co-lacated workshop](http://wasdett.org/2013/ "WASDeTT") and the feedback was positive in general.
+I presented it at an [ECOOP co-lacated workshop](http://wasdett.org/2013/ "WASDeTT") and the feedback I received was positive in general.

-However, I was not completely happy after my implementation.
-My library duplicated the work of other programmers, and although it targeted another domain, it still remained, from a functional point of view, quite similar.
+Nevertheless, I was not completely satisfied after my implementation.
+My library duplicated the work of other programmers, and although it targeted another domain, it still remained, from a functional perspective, quite similar.
 It seemed to me that Gson (and now my newly created library) made use of a general pattern for converting between distinct representation of certain objects.
+The pattern seems to work fine in at least two different domains, but no library had generalized it until the moment.

-Therefore, JConverter is my effort on generalizing this conversion pattern in a simple and intuitive framework.
+Therefore, JConverter is my effort on providing a generalization of this conversion pattern in a simple and intuitive framework.

 Getting Started
 ===============

+JConverter allows to register converters between different representations of Java objects.
+To facilitate its usage, many converters between common Java types are already pre-included in the library.
+Therefore, to execute simple conversions often the only steps required are:

+- Instantiate a JConverter context.
+- Obtain the object to convert.
+- Define the target type of the conversion.
+- Accomplish the conversion.

+An intuitive example is presented in the code extract below:

 Pre-Defined Converters
 ----------------------